sergio11/llm_finetuning_and_evaluation/README.md

 For a comprehensive guide, refer to the notebook **`Instruction_Fine_Tuning_LLM_T5.ipynb`**.
 Enjoy exploring and fine-tuning! 🌟

+## Parameter Efficient Fine-Tuning with QLoRA for Legal Assistance ⚖️📝

+This section introduces the concept of **Parameter Efficient Fine-Tuning (PEFT)** using QLoRA for enhancing language models in legal contexts. **QLoRA** (Quantized Low-Rank Adaptation) is designed to efficiently fine-tune large language models with fewer parameters, reducing both computational and memory requirements.

+The notebook **`Parameter_Efficient_Fine_Tuning_QLoRA_Legal_Assistance.ipynb`** details the following:

+- **LoRA Configuration:** Understand how to set up Low-Rank Adaptation (LoRA) to adapt large models for specific legal tasks.
+- **Fine-Tuning Process:** Steps to apply QLoRA to fine-tune models such as Llama-2 for drafting legal documents and other legal assistance applications.
+- **Evaluation:** Techniques to evaluate the performance of the fine-tuned model in generating legal content.

+This approach allows for efficient adaptation of language models to specialized tasks like legal document drafting, ensuring high performance while managing resource usage effectively.

+For a comprehensive guide on QLoRA fine-tuning, refer to the notebook **`Parameter_Efficient_Fine_Tuning_QLoRA_Legal_Assistance.ipynb`**.
+Explore the potential of efficient fine-tuning techniques for legal applications! 🌟⚖️

 Feel free to explore, experiment, and contribute to the exciting field of LLMs.
 Your feedback and contributions are always welcome! 🌟🤝

 Happy fine-tuning and evaluating! 🚀✨